 Post-Covid School Supply List – Weirdest Back to School Ever

 This fall may just be the strangest back-to-school season ever.
 Whether your kids are physically going back to school, homeschooling, distance-learning, or some kind of hybrid, none of the choices are perfect.
 My children are attending school, mostly outdoors, as of now.
 But who knows how long that will last.
 I’ve come up with a list of serious and not-so-serious products you need to add to your post-Covid 2020 school supply list.
-(If your kids are distance learning, see our list for that here.)

 2020 School Supply List